weiluduan2/Debug-record/Unofficial go2 SDK/readme.md

   This controller is design for rotation, it will make robot firstly rotate to the path and then let primary controller to plan the next step.

+Bug 4: No localization node working.

+Solutions 4:
+  When we alread use slam toolbox building a map and want to load it, there are sereval issues.
+Firsly, we should close slam toolbox because nav2 already provide "amcl" as localization node.
+Secondly, we should add three nav2 nodes in launch file, they are "nav2_map_server',"nav2_amcl",'nav2_lifecycle_manager'.
+And be very careful: rviz2 must start first and then "nav2_map_server" can start, becaus map server will only publish map once, and if rviz2 did't subscribe it in time, map will be lost.
+I update the launch file in floder.